 Before you freak out and quit your fitness program over discouraging scale readings, remember that just because you gained weight, it doesn’t mean you didn’t lose fat.
 You have to measure fat if you want to know what is really going on.

 Be prepared for a little weight gain at the beginning of your weight loss program, and understand where it’s coming from.
-Go here and use my calorie calculator to make sure your calories are neither too high nor too low.
+Go here to use my calculator to make sure your calories are neither too high nor too low.
 Take before and after body fat measurements, and have confidence that you are doing what you need to do to not only reach your weight loss goals, but to be healthy both on the inside and out.